3.12 The Tosteson Medical Education Center

-In AY12, four tutorial rooms on the first floor of the TMEC were converted into two 500 square-foot classrooms designed to provide an innovative teaching environment for medical education.
-These classrooms support a variety of teaching methods, including team-based learning, and serve as pilots for future educational initiatives.
+On the first floor of the TMEC , two 500 square-foot classrooms designed to provide an innovative teaching environment for medical education support a variety of teaching methods, including team-based learning, and serve as pilot spaces for future educational initiatives.
 Features of the classrooms include: interactive whiteboards; high-resolution flat screens; patient simulation technology; a simulated clinical exam room; and video recording and web- and teleconferencing capabilities.
 The teleconferencing and patient simulation technologies help to bring the clinic into the classroom.
 Moveable furniture facilitates the seamless transition between different teaching formats and supports a dynamic and flexible learning environment.
 The new classrooms are designed to support moderate- and small-group interactive teaching modalities; peer observation of teaching and other faculty development activities; teaching and evaluation of clinical skills; and simulation of clinical situations and pathophysiological processes.
 These renovations provide Harvard Medical School with classrooms equipped to meet the unique demands of medical education in the 21st century.

-A new Clinical Skills Center opens in September 2013 on the first floor of TMEC.
-The 7,500 square-foot facility will include eighteen exam rooms; three orientation rooms (one for patients, one for students, one for faculty); a small meeting room; a central control room; and a “touchdown” office for faculty to check e-mail, make phone calls, etc. In addition to standard components (sink, exam table, etc.), each exam room will be equipped with central video monitoring and exam scoring technology and an observation booth/workstation.
-Ten of the exam rooms will have movable walls to allow conversion to five larger rooms that will accommodate wireless simulation mannequins.
-These expandable rooms will replace the five simulation rooms that were included in the space before the renovation, yielding the potential for seven simulation rooms on the HMS campus.
+A new Clinical Skills Center opened in September 2013 on the first floor of TMEC.
+The 7,500 square-foot facility includes eighteen exam rooms; three orientation classrooms (one for patients, one for students, one for faculty); a small meeting room; a central control room; and a “touchdown” office for faculty to check e-mail, make phone calls, etc. In addition to standard components (sink, exam table, etc.), each exam room is equipped with central video monitoring and exam scoring technology and an observation booth/workstation.
+Ten of the exam rooms have movable walls to allow conversion to five larger rooms that accommodate wireless simulation mannequins.
+These expandable rooms replace five simulation rooms that were in the space before the renovation, yielding the potential for seven simulation rooms on the HMS campus.

-The Center will provide a facility for teaching and assessing clinical skills, development of faculty teaching skills in clinical environments, and simulated environments for students to learn about the management of acutely ill patients.
-Clinical examination rooms will be used for both teaching of clinical skills in the Patient-Doctor courses and evaluation of students in Objective Structured Clinical Examinations [OSCEs].
-Videotaping capabilities in these rooms will enable faculty to review student-patient interactions with students and provide feedback.
-A clinical skills lab, now located on the 4th floor of TMEC, will be relocated to the Clinical Skills Center.
-The three classrooms range from 350-500 square feet and can be used for multiple purposes when not in use for clinical skills classes or exams.
+The Clinical Skills Center provides a facility for teaching and assessing clinical skills, development of faculty teaching skills in clinical environments, and simulated environments for students to learn about the management of acutely ill patients.
+Clinical examination rooms are used for both teaching of clinical skills in the Patient-Doctor and ICM courses and evaluation of students in Objective Structured Clinical Examinations [OSCEs].
+Videotaping capabilities in these rooms enable faculty to review student-patient interactions with students and provide feedback.
+The three classrooms are used for multiple purposes when not in use for clinical skills classes or exams.